gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-OVERVIEW.md

 3. **Flexibility**: Infrastructure can be swapped without affecting domain logic
 4. **Scalability**: Modular design allows for easy extension and scaling
 5. **Domain Focus**: Business logic is centralized and protected from technical concerns
+6. **Security**: Built-in security patterns and validation
+7. **Performance**: Efficient ordering algorithms and optimized data access

 ## Trade-offs

 1. **Complexity**: The architecture introduces additional complexity for simple applications
-2. **Learning Curve**: Team members need to understand DDD concepts
+2. **Learning Curve**: Team members need to understand DDD concepts and patterns
 3. **Over-engineering**: May be excessive for simple CRUD applications
 4. **Performance**: Additional abstraction layers may introduce overhead
+5. **Development Speed**: More boilerplate code required initially

 ## Conclusion

 This architecture provides a solid foundation for complex business applications that require maintainable, testable, and scalable code.
 The combination of DDD principles with layered architecture creates a robust structure that can evolve with business requirements while maintaining code quality and developer productivity.
+The addition of security patterns, efficient ordering systems, and comprehensive testing strategies ensures the application is both secure and reliable.